abdelmonem55/learn-rust/multisig-factory.md

  members: Vec<MultisigMember>,
 ```

-vector is a dynamic list of homogeneous data stored in the heap, so here we define a vector
+vector is a dynamic list of homogeneous data stored in the heap, so here we define a vector.

 ----